METEO 3 Lesson 13 Images

 Text description of the cartoon linking the butterfly effect to weather image.

 The image is a black and white comic strip consisting of four panels.
-In the first panel, a person with glasses and a patterned shirt is talking to another character about chaos theory, specifically mentioning their reading on the topic.
-The second panel features the same characters, with the person in glasses explaining the idea that a butterfly flapping its wings could cause a storm elsewhere.
+In the first panel, a person with glasses is talking to another character with a patterned shirt about chaos theory, specifically mentioning their reading on the topic.
+The character in the patterned shirt states "I've been reading about the chaos theory", the character with glasses replies "yeah?".
+The second panel features the same characters, with the person in the patterned shirt explaining the idea that a butterfly flapping its wings could cause a storm elsewhere, he states "It claims that a single butterfly merely flapping its wings could cause a storm on the other side of the world.".
 The character listening responds with "Hmm."
 In the third panel, there is a close-up of a butterfly on a leaf with large eyes, which makes a loud "BURRP!" sound.
-The final panel shows the two characters again, discussing whether they believe the theory, with one expressing doubt.
-The background features consistent stippling and cross-hatching for texture.
+The final panel shows the two characters again, walking in heavy rain, discussing whether they believe the theory, the one with glasses stating, "Do you believe it?" and the patterned shirt replying, "seems unlikely".

 Ensemble Forecasting